gsvamsikrishna/python-kafka-microservices/README.md

 1. The first item to delete is the ksqlDB application.
 Select the Delete button under Actions and enter the Application Name to confirm the deletion.

-2. Delete the BigQuery sink connector by navigating to **Connectors** in the navigation panel, clicking your connector name, then clicking the trash can icon in the upper right and entering the connector name to confirm the deletion.

-3. Delete the mongoDB Atlas source connector by navigating to **Connectors** under Cluster in the navigation panel, clicking your connector name, then clicking the trash can icon in the upper right and entering the connector name to confirm the deletion.

-4. Delete the Cluster by going to the **Settings** tab and then selecting **Delete cluster**
+2. Delete the Cluster by going to the **Settings** tab and then selecting **Delete cluster**

- 5. Delete the Environment by expanding right hand menu and going to **Environments** tab and then clicking on **Delete** for the associated Environment you would like to delete
+3. Delete the Environment by expanding right hand menu and going to **Environments** tab and then clicking on **Delete** for the associated Environment you would like to delete

 ***